Pishgu: Universal Path Prediction Network Architecture for Real-time Cyber-physical Edge Systems: Conclusion

 \section{Conclusion}

-In this paper, we propose Pishgu, a domain agnostic path prediction model that leverages graph isomorphism networks and attention mechanisms.
-We evaluate the competency of our model in three domains and present extensive domain analysis with their effects on the performance of our model in terms of error and model size.
-Moreover, Pishgu brings path prediction one step closer to real-world applications, performing in real-time on embedded processors.
-Pishgu achieves SotA performance for path prediction in vehicle bird's-eye and pedestrian high-angle view domains on NGSIM and ActEV/VIRAT, respectively, by a considerable margin.
+This paper proposes Pishgu, a universal path prediction architecture that leverages graph isomorphism networks and attention mechanisms for real-time CPS applications.
+We evaluate the competency of our architecture in three domains and present extensive domain analysis with their effects on the performance of our architecture in terms of error and complexity.
+The advantage of the proposed architecture is that it can adapt to multiple domains with best-in-class performance when trained and inferred on datasets in three different domains without any changes in the architecture.
+This is beneficial for the CPS applications as single architecture can be used for different application domains just by adjusting the model weights.
+Moreover, Pishgu is designed to be integrated at the local nodes of the real-world edge-based applications in mind, performing in real-time on embedded platforms.
+Pishgu achieves SotA performance for path prediction in vehicle bird's-eye and pedestrian high-angle view domains on NGSIM \cite{NGSIM_i80, NGSIM_US101}, and ActEV/VIRAT \cite{awad2018benchmarking}, respectively, by a considerable margin.
+Although vehicle high-angle view domain path prediction has many CPS applications, such as traffic monitoring and safety, there needs to be more work done in this domain.
+As a next step, we plan to focus on the vehicle high-angle view domain for path prediction.